Results: 1 – 10 of 37

 As they are reviewing college graduates’ resumes this year, employers are focused on finding evidence of candidates’ problem-solving skills and teamwork abilities.

-candidate selection, surveys, spotlight, students
+candidate selection, surveys, nace insights, students

 Collaboration among campus offices is a critical aspect in supporting students with disabilities during their search for employment.